What Antibiotics and Heavy Metal Contamination Do to the Environment?

-Low concentrations of different pharmaceutical drugs are advancing into our water systems and soil through improper disposals, such as flushing and human excretion.
+Low concentrations of different pharmaceutical drugs are advancing into our water systems and soil through improper disposal, such as flushing and human excretion.

-Whenever people take antibiotics or different medications, they are frequently gone through the urine unchanged, dynamic, and state.
-This drug-containing urine at that point enters wastewater treatment facilities where it isn't filtered through because of an absence of screening and the important equipment required in removing the drugs.
+Whenever people take antibiotics or different medications, they frequently go through the urine unchanged, dynamic, and state.
+This drug-containing urine, at that point, enters wastewater treatment facilities where it isn't filtered through because of an absence of screening and the important equipment required to remove the drugs.

-Excrement containing pharmaceutical drugs, in the end, winds up in the environment, which is concerning because the environmental effects of this procedure are as yet being revealed and are in this way broadly unknown.
+Excrement containing pharmaceutical drugs ultimately ends up in the environment, which is concerning because the environmental effects of this procedure are not yet being revealed and are, thus, broadly unknown.

 Antibiotics and the environment